Brokerpoint – your worldwide online broker

 Financial strength and security at Brokerpoint / IBKR Group

-Kaiser Global Invest GmbH / Brokerpoint (BaFin No. 80171176) provides the brokerage of financial instruments (investment brokerage) and advice on these (investment advice) in accordance with § 2 Abs.
+Brokerpoint GmbH (BaFin No. 80176133) provides the brokerage of financial instruments (investment brokerage) and advice on these (investment advice) in accordance with § 2 Abs.
 10 Banking Act (KWG) – as a contractually bound agent in the name and under the liability of ATVANTIS Asset Management GmbH, Straße des Friedens 112, 07548 Gera, Germany.
 ATVANTIS Asset Management GmbH is a financial services institute according to § 32 KWG, which belongs to the compensation scheme of the securities trading company EdW.
 For more information on EdW, please click edw.

 Before you entrust your money to a broker, you should make sure that they can survive even in poor economic times.
 Interactive Brokers LLC’s annual reports are freely available on our website.